Troublem1/ASR-for-Wolof-Challenge/README.md

 - cuda Tesla P100
 - Kaggle

+input data should be structured as follows

+├── _baamtu-asr
+│   ├── clips
+│   ├── SampleSubmission.csv
+│   ├── Train.csv
+│   └── Test.csv

 ## How to run the code
 having the data in te input directory, run Bamtu full ds.ipynb to create for new directory containing varients of the dataset.